azi84/cs5293sp20-project0/README.md

        ##3.createdb():

        For this part we are creating the database so test part I decided to check the name of the table that I created for tha database.
-For this part I also used assert 0 to see the result.
-       ( Because with assert 0 the test failed and we can see the print result)
+Beacuse we know that the name of the table we created it is incident we just need to equalit in assert with incident.

             def test_createdb():
  		    db = project0.createdb()
 		    con = sqlite3.connect("normanpd.db")
    		    cur = con.cursor()
                     res = cur.execute("SELECT name FROM sqlite_master WHERE type='table';")
                     for name in res:
-                        print (name[0])
-                     assert 0
+                        assert name[0] == 'incidents'

        ##4.populatedb():